Human Highlights is a Sunday tradition at Commode To Joy. It’s a friendly reminder to forgive your human moments, celebrate the highlights, and enjoy.

 Her story is so powerful that I expected people to be inspired.
 What I didn’t see coming was the huge wave of support that Mindy received in return, from both acquaintances and strangers alike.

-Thanks to your reads and shares, Mindy’s Light Series feature was read in Australia, Canada, China, India, Ireland, Italy, Pakistan, Romania, Sweden, Turkey, and the United Kingdom.
+Thanks to your reads and shares, Mindy’s story was read in Australia, Canada, China, India, Ireland, Italy, Pakistan, Romania, Sweden, Turkey, and the United Kingdom.

 Thanks to your comments and messages, you’ve become a part of her healing journey.